Vi45en/Pesidious/README.md

    pip install torch==1.1.0
    ```
    > If you face any issues, refer to the official PyTorch link in order to download the torch library appropriate for you [here](https://pytorch.org/get-started/locally/).

-   > :catuion: Caution: torch 1.2.0 is not yet compatible with lief.
+   > :warning: Caution: torch 1.2.0 is not yet compatible with lief.
 So be sure to use a version below that.

 1. Install all the required libraries, by installing the requirements.txt file.